Chloe-O/Nandi-Store/README.md

 ## Imagery

 - I used Pexels to find images related to my site i.e. photos of food
-- I have edited the photos....
+- I have edited the photos.....

 ## Wireframes